 - The Academic Support Centers, which are in three locations across campus and provide academic advising, tutoring, and other academic assistance

-- The Residence Halls Association, a student government body where you can get leadership experience and shape the student experience
+- The Residence Halls Association, a student government body where you can gain leadership skills and shape the student experience

 Want to live and take classes with students who share your passion for, say, business, education, or science and technology?
 Apply to live in a living learning center.
 Students who live in these communities have higher GPAs and are more likely to stay in school than other students.Learn more about learning communities